fkodom/metis/README.md

 dp_critic = DataParallel(critic, device_ids=[0, 1])
 trainer.train(dp_actor, dp_critic)
 ```

+In the future, we hope to also support distributed training.
+Although we could
+perform forward/backward passes in a distributed way using
+`DistributedDataParallel`, it wouldn't really help very much, because the
+training environment still would not be distributed.
+It's possible that the
+`dask` or `ray` libraries provide a simpler solution to this problem, but for now
+we'll just stick to single-machine training.

 Finally, all policies that derive from `metis.agents.Actor` can be visualized
 using the `metis.play` method.
 A game window will be constructed, and the agent